lisa-lumos/AWS/3-aws-fundamentals/01-storage.md

 Hybrid storage example: have onsite storage in a corporate data center, and also want to have data stored in S3, for disaster recovery.
 The corporate data center may have Pbs of data, so could use a snowball device, load data and send to AWS.
 And AWS will upload that data to S3.
 Use the "AWS Storage Gateway" to sync on-prem data with S3, through the "AWS Direct Connect Service" (high speed link).

 ## RDS
+Fully-managed database service, easy to launch and scale.

 MySQL, Aurora, PostgreSQL, MS SQL Server, Oracle.

+Aurora can run MySQL or PostgreSQL db engines, so that you do not need to pay the licensing fee.

 ## DynamoDB
 Serverless.
 High speed, low latency.

 ## Redshift
-data warehouse, big data storage
+data warehouse, big data storage.
+Based on PostgreSQL db engine.

 ## ElastiCache
 In-memory data store

 ## Database Migration Service (DMS)
-migrate databases, can across db types.
+migrate databases to AWS, can across db types.

 ## Neptune
 Graph db, fully managed.
 Store relationships.